 In their Managing Director roles in regional offices, the Partners operate as independent entrepreneurs.
 Partners Dierk Mutschler and Steffen Szeidl form the Executive Board.
 Prof. Dr. Hans Sommer is Chairman of the Supervisory Board.

-Aachen, Berlin, Bremen, Dortmund, Dresden, Düsseldorf, Erfurt, Frankfurt, Freiburg, Hamburg, Hanover, Karlsruhe, Kiel, Cologne, Leipzig, Magdeburg, Mannheim, Munich, Münster, Nürnberg, Potsdam, Stuttgart and Ulm
+Aachen, Berlin, Bremen, Dortmund, Dresden, Düsseldorf, Erfurt, Frankfurt, Freiburg, Hamburg, Hanover, Kiel, Cologne, Leipzig, Magdeburg, Mainz, Mannheim, Munich, Münster, Nuremberg, Potsdam, Stuttgart and Ulm

-Abu Dhabi, Amsterdam, Atlanta, Basel, Bern, Brussels, Budapest, Dubai, Eindhoven, Copenhagen, Lausanne, London, Madrid, Milan, Moscow, Munsbach/Luxembourg, Paris, Riyadh, Shanghai, St Petersburg, Warsaw, Vienna, Zurich
+Amsterdam, Atlanta, Basel, Bern, Brussels, Budapest, Dubai, Eindhoven, Kent, Copenhagen, Lausanne, London, Madrid, Milan, Moscow, Munsbach/Luxembourg, Paris, Rotterdam, Shanghai, St. Petersburg, Warsaw, Vienna, Zurich